harshalself/Nexume/backend/CURRENT_STATUS.md

 - [x] ✅ **LLM API key storage** - Tested and working
 - [x] ✅ **Database migrations** - Applied and verified

-**Conclusion:** The marked tasks are accurately completed and **Step 3 (Resume Upload System) is now FULLY COMPLETE**.
-The backend now has complete file upload functionality with Supabase storage, proper validation, error handling, and comprehensive testing.
-Ready for the next phase focusing on resume processing and matching algorithms.
+**Conclusion:** The marked tasks are accurately completed and **Candidates & Analytics APIs are now FULLY COMPLETE**.
+The backend now has comprehensive candidate management with filtering, sorting, and detailed analytics dashboard providing insights into job performance, resume processing, and match distributions.
+Only resume processing and matching algorithm implementation remain for 100% completion.

 ---

-_Last Updated: September 8, 2025 (Step 3 Complete) | Auto-generated by backend analysis script_
+_Last Updated: January 8, 2025 (Candidates & Analytics APIs Complete) | Auto-generated by backend analysis script_